 Top with Sand

-Finally, top the repaired line with sand.
-You can apply sand by hand or use a sand dispenser like our Sandliner Pro.
+Top the repaired line with sand.
+You can apply sand by hand or use a sand dispenser.

-Now that the crackfiller is in, let your repairs cure for 24 to 48 hours.
+Now that the crack filler is in, let it cure for 24 to 48 hours before driving over it.

-If you have any potholes, now is the time to repair those too.
+If you have any potholes, now is the time to repair those, too.
 It’s a lot easier to fill them now than it used to be.
-We’re pleased to offer our new Asphalt Kingdom Cold Asphalt Patch that is so easy to use and apply that the owner of the company actually fills potholes while wearing a suit!
-This rapid-setting cold patch works in any season, and takes just three easy steps from start to finish.
+We’re pleased to offer our new Asphalt Kingdom Cold Asphalt Patch that is so easy to use and apply that the owner of our company actually fills potholes while wearing a suit!
+This rapid-setting cold patch works in any season and takes three easy steps from start to finish.

-Once that is done, you can sealcoat the asphalt to lock your crack repair under a protective layer.
+You can now seal the asphalt to lock your crack repair under a protective layer.

 Sealcoating and Parking Lot Striping

-If you're working on a property that requires line striping to mark the parking areas, the sealcoating will have just covered all those lines.
-Wait for 12 to 24 hours for water based paint, and 48 to 72 hours for oil based, before starting with the painting of parking lot lines.
+If you're working on a property that requires line striping, sealcoating may cover your lines.
+Wait at least 12 to 24 hours for water-based paint, and 48 to 72 hours for oil-based paint, before painting the parking lot lines.